Vikas-Mahana/Python-Interview-Questions/README.md

+**🧰 Ideal For**

+🎓 Freshers preparing for their first Python interview.

+👨‍💻 Developers with 1–2 years of experience revising key concepts before interviews.

+📘 Students learning Python for placement preparation.

 **🎯 Purpose**

 To provide a concise, well-organized, and interview-focused Python preparation resource that helps you crack Python developer interviews with confidence.